getsentry/sentry-react-native/README.md

 * `sentry-cli   >= 1.9.0` (`brew install getsentry/tools/sentry-cli`)

 With this SDK, Sentry is now able to provide mixed stacktraces.
 This means that if a JavaScript call causes a crash in native code, you will see the last call from JavaScript before the crash.
 This also means that with the new SDK, native crashes are properly handled on iOS.
-Full Android support coming soon but it will gracefully downgrade to use [raven-js](https://github.com/getsentry/raven-js).

 ## Additional device information